Psychotherapy For Helpers

-Are you a natural helper or healer?
 Are you often complimented for your generosity, kindness, and creativity, but do you struggle with feeling depleted or burned out?
 If so, I can help.
 My name is Rachel Goodman, MFT.
 I am a relational psychotherapist specializing in helping natural helpers and healers uncover and dissolve obstacles that stand in the way of happiness.

 Meet Your Therapist